Background, Issues & Main components;

 Support Team, Allen

-For a point of reference, the post with the derogatory e-mail sent from ePVision back in June 2012 is here.
-Followed by the reaction from forum members;
+Now, compare that with this derogatory e-mail sent from ePVision back in June 2012 (post 363).
+Then note the reaction from forum members;

 Main System Components;

 Main microprocessor: Broadcom/ATI BCM35230 (this replaces the older ATI 243 that is used in their Media Switcher):

 40nm-fabricated SoC (system-on-chip)

 MIPS Technologies dual-core CPU and GPU running at more than 1,400 DMIPS;

 video processing up to 120Hz with frame rate conversion, de-interlacing and super resolution;